AUTOMOBILE ACCIDENTS

-It should be no surprise that unfortunately, danger can strike at any moment if you are in a motor vehicle or are a pedestrian.
-According to the Institute for Traffic Safety For New York State in 2023, over 230,000 automobile accidents occurred.
-From that number, nearly 50,000 were reported in the five boroughs of New York: Manhattan, Brooklyn, the Bronx, Queens, and Staten Island.
+Danger can strike at any moment if you are in an automobile or a pedestrian on the crowded streets of New York.
+In a study done by the Institute for Traffic Safety For New York State in 2023, over 230,000 automobile accidents occurred, and nearly 50,000 were reported in New York’s five major boroughs of Manhattan, Brooklyn, the Bronx, Queens, and Staten Island.

 COMMON AUTOMOBILE ACCIDENTS: